neutron-org/neutron-docs/docs/other_tools/rehearsal/overview.md

 # Directory Structure

-- **`./snapshot` Directory:** This directory contains latest snapshot that was downloaded from https://snapshot.neutron.org/ (see `raw` snapshot).
-If you want to update snapshot simply delete contents of the `snapshot` directory and clear approprite docker volumes.
+- **`./snapshot` Directory:** This directory contains latest snapshot that was downloaded from [Neutron Network Snapshots Service](https://snapshot.neutron.org)(see `raw` snapshot).
+If you want to update snapshot simply delete contents of the `snapshot` directory and clear appropriate docker volumes.
 - **`./custom` Directory:** This directory contains scripts for fork genesis customization.

 ## Using CLI